injection molding

 Process aids are added to raw plastics to aid in the conversion of the raw plastic into finished products.
 Process aids (PPA) usually refer specifically to a chemical that prevents melt fracture when extruding plastic parts.

 In plastic extrusion, molten plastic is pressed through a die.
 For example, to form a tube, melted plastic is pushed through a hollow circular die.
-As the molten plastic passes through the die, friction between the plastic and the edges of the die cause “melt fracture.”
-This abrasive action causes surface imperfections in the final product that can make the surface appear wavy or mottled.
+As the molten plastic passes through the die, friction between the plastic and the edges of the die causes “melt fracture.”
+This abrasive action causes surface imperfections in the final product, making the surface wavy or mottled.

 UV Stabilizers: Uses & Benefits